 Yes.
 The National Park Service is in the process of drafting final regulations, at the national level, that cover appropriate operations under the CUA process.

-A CUA is required if you as an individual, organization or corporation provide any goods, activities, services, agreements, or other function for members, clients or the public which takes place at least in part of the National Park, uses Park resources and results in compensation, monetary gain, benefit or profit.
+A permit is required if you as an individual, organization or corporation provide any goods, activities, services, agreements, or other function for members, clients or the public which takes place at least in part of the National Park, uses Park resources and results in compensation, monetary gain, benefit or profit.

 A commercial tour or service consists of one or more persons traveling on an itinerary that has been packaged, priced, or sold for leisure/recreational purposes by an organization that realizes financial gain through the provision of the service.

 Yes.
-In response to Public Law 105-391, section 418, the superintendent cannot issue more CUA permits than are consistent with the preservation and proper management of park resources and values.
+Per Public Law 105-391, section 418, the superintendent cannot issue more CUA permits than are consistent with the preservation and proper management of park resources and values.
 It may be necessary for the superintendent to establish limits on the number of private individuals, institutional use and commercial use.
 One tool is to limit the number of commercial operators.
 Other tools may include limiting use of all types by time period, area, number of trips, user days, party size or other parameters.

-Application instructions and packets may be downloaded from the Park website.
+CUA application instructions and packets may be downloaded from the Park website.